SophieQuan/load-profile-generator/README.md

         node index

-* The TEAM PROFILE GENERATOR is then prompted for your team members and their information and then an HTML file is generated that displays a nicely formatted team roster based on user input
+* The TEAM PROFILE GENERATOR is then prompted for your team members and their information

-* When all information is added, a README.md file is generated.
+* When all information is added, an HTML file is generated that displays a nicely formatted team roster based on user input

 ## License